Rice Park Renovation Project

 Project Background: Rice Park is a beloved public space at the heart of downtown Saint Paul.
 Rice Park was dedicated as Saint Paul’s first public space when it was given to the city in 1849.
 Since then, it has experienced many transformations and renovations as a popular green space in an urban area.
 It is a well-used urban park that serves many individuals and hosts numerous events including the Winter Carnival, Flint Hills Children Festival, the Ordway’s Summer Dance, and many more.

-The park will be closed May 14-December 2018 (tentative).
-Construction Fence will be installed May 22-23 and remain for the duration of construction- the fence will be removed when the project has reached substantial completion.
+The park will be closed May 14, 2018 -late May, 2019.
+Construction Fence will be installed May 22, 2018 and remain for the duration of construction (until late May, 2019)- the fence will be removed when the project has reached substantial completion.